-In the Spring Term of Year 9, you and your daughter will be invited to attend an Options Evening where the subjects on offer will be showcased and the GCSE process explained.
-Prior to the evening, Miss Maclean will speak to all the pupils and give them a booklet which contains a summary of all the courses on offer and explains which subjects form the core and which are optional.
+In the Spring Term of Year 9, you and your child will be invited to attend an Options Evening where the subjects on offer will be showcased and the GCSE process explained.
+Prior to the evening, the Head of Year will speak to all the pupils and give them a booklet which contains a summary of all the courses on offer and explains which subjects form the core and which are optional.